 Nursing home abuse is criminally underreported each year across the United States.
 Recent studies show that up to 1 in 4 cases of physical or sexual abuse or neglect aren’t reported.
 With corporations taking over the operations of these facilities and a shrinking number of qualified people to care for elderly patients, it’s getting harder to assure those patients’ safety.

 In an attempt to maximize profits, corporations are cutting back on staff and hiring individuals without the necessary skills because they’re willing to work for lower pay.
 This often leads to disaster.
-The Allegheny County nursing home abuse attorneys at SMA Law want to help physically and emotionally injured patients who have been harmed by their caretakers or nursing homes.
+The nursing home abuse lawyers at SMT Legal want to help physically and emotionally injured patients who have been harmed by their caretakers or nursing homes.

 What Are the Most Common Symptoms of Nursing Home Abuse?